 Differences with in-clinic filling

-Form filling on the web is a little different to in-clinic form filling for the time-being:
+Form filling on the web is a little different to in-clinic form filling:

-- Forms update patient information (where changed), and attach a PDF to the patients' files, but do not create treatment notes (yet), and do not automatically mark the patient as arrived.
+Forms update patient information (where changed), and attach a PDF to the patients' files, and create treatment notes, but do not automatically mark the patient as arrived.

 How do I get started?